Home > Finding a Plot > An Eco-Friendly Self Build

 Architects, Planners and Grants

 When designing your house speak to your architect and the local planning department and see what Eco-friendly ideas are acceptable to the area in which you wish to build.
-Other builders may already have had permission for green and energy saving builds and have paved the way for future builders.
+Other builders may already have had permission for green and energy saving (Purely Energy) builds and have paved the way for future builders.
 There may also be grants available for environmentally friendly items such as solar panels and wind generators.

 Insulation